cfengine/documentation/manuals/language-concepts/promises.markdown

       A promise to configure a file, including its existence, attributes and
       contents.

-    interfaces:
-      A promise to configure a network interface.

     methods:
       A promise to take on a whole bundle of other promises.